WhiteMetagross/ProjectPrayagV3/README.md

 $$ d_H(A, B) = \max \left( \sup_{a \in A} \inf_{b \in B} d(a, b), \sup_{b \in B} \inf_{a \in A} d(a, b) \right) $$

-    Tracks within a tight threshold (like 3.0 pixels) are merged into a single representative "emerging lane."
+Tracks within a tight threshold (like 3.0 pixels) are merged into a single representative 'emerging lane'.
 *   **Confidence Scoring:** Not all extracted lanes are equal.
 We assign a confidence score $C_{lane}$ based on the number of supporting tracks ($N_{support}$), ensuring that heavily traveled paths exert a stronger influence on prediction.

 $$ C_{lane} = \min\left(1.0, 0.3 + 0.7 \cdot \frac{N_{support}}{N_{max}}\right) $$